-So, without including the time factor, homemade bread is cheaper or at least as cheap as most storebought white bread (the cheapest I’ve ever seen bread for was $.33/loaf), especially if you take into consideration the fact that a loaf of homemade bread weighs more than 16 ounces.
+So, without including the time factor, homemade bread is cheaper or at least as cheap as most storebought white bread, especially if you take into consideration the fact that a loaf of homemade bread weighs more than 16 ounces.

 Once you add in the time factor, though, storebought bread wins.
 Even assuming a minimum wage time value, 25 minutes of effort bumps the homemade bread cost way up.

 Why don’t I give up baking my bread?